 55-inch: LG OLED55C7 | 65-inch: LG OLED65C7

-At the top of our list for 2017 is the LG OLED C7 – available in both 55 and 65-inch iterations.
-It's here because it delivers better brightness and light control than last year’s C6 (something we weren't sure was even possible), making it a high dynamic range performer that doesn't sacrifice OLED’s class-leading standard dynamic range capabilities.
-It delivers its new picture thrills at a price that finally makes OLED a financially viable alternative to top-end LCD sets making it, beyond a doubt, one of 2017’s most irresistible TVs.
+At the top of our list for 2018 (so far) is the LG OLED C7 – available in both 55 and 65-inch iterations.
+It's here because it delivers better brightness and light control than last year’s C6, making it a high dynamic range performer that doesn't sacrifice OLED’s class-leading standard dynamic range capabilities.
+It delivers its new picture thrills at a price that finally makes OLED a financially viable alternative to top-end LCD sets making it, beyond a doubt, one of 2018’s most irresistible TVs.